Coppersmith's lattices and "focus groups": an attack on small-exponent RSA: An overview of Coppersmith's method and Boneh-Durfee's attack on RSA

 \section{An overview of Coppersmith's method and Boneh-Durfee's attack on RSA}

 As before, let $p$ and $q$ be secret large prime numbers of comparable size, and $n=pq$ the public RSA modulus.
-Let $e$ be the public encryption exponent and $d$ be the secret decryption exponent, which satisfy $ed\equiv 1\imod{\phi(n)}$, where $\phi(n)=(p-1)(q-1)=n-p-q+1$.
+Let $e$ be the public encryption exponent and $d=n^\delta$ be the secret decryption exponent, which satisfy $ed\equiv 1\imod{\phi(n)}$, where $\phi(n)=(p-1)(q-1)=n-p-q+1$.
 In this case $d$'s relation to $e$ can be restated as the existence of an integer $k$ such that

 in which we have made the natural -- and trivially verifiable -- assumption that the public exponent $e$ has comparable size to $n$.
-After dividing both sides by $k\phi(n)$ and using the fact that $n-\phi(n)=O(\sqrt{n})$, this implies
+After dividing both sides by $d\phi(n)$ and using the fact that $n-\phi(n)=O(\sqrt{n})$, this implies

-Wiener \cite{wiener} observed that if $\delta<\f 14$, the fraction $\f kd$ approximates $\f en$ by much better than $d^{-2}\gg n^{-2\delta}$, which is an unusually good approximation of a real number by a rational number of denominator $d$.
-Hence $\f kd$ occurs among the continued fraction approximants to $\f en$, and can be efficiently computed.
+Wiener \cite{wiener} observed that if $\delta<\f 14$, the fraction $\f kd$ approximates $\f en$ much more accurately than $d^{-2}\gg n^{-2\delta}$, which is an unusually good approximation of a real number by a rational number of denominator $d$.
+Hence $\f kd$ occurs among the continued fraction approximants to $\f en$, and can be very efficiently computed.

 Following \cite{BD}, consider the bivariate polynomial

 which according to (\ref{rsak}) satisfies

 where